-Vesting (Continued) Defined Contribution Component (Continued)
+PLAN 1 PLAN 2 RETIREMENT PLAN Vesting (Continued) Defined Contribution Component (Continued) • After two years, a member is 50% vested and may withdraw 50% of employer contributions. • After three years, a member is 75% vested and may withdraw 75% of employer contributions. • After four or more years, a

-- After two years, a member is 50% vested and withdraw 50% of employer contributions. - After three years, a member is 75% vested and may withdraw 75% of employer contributions. - After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
+• After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.

-Distribution is not required by law until age 70 1/2.
+Distribution is not required, except as governed by law.